Poseidon-ZKP/merkle-forest/README.md

         uint zeroValue)
 ```

-creates a new EAS, with user-provided anonymity guarantee, for example, if the user set the anonymity guarantee to be 10, then the shard size of this EAS is 2
+creates a new EG, with user-provided anonymity guarantee, for example, if the user set the anonymity guarantee to be 10, then the shard size of this EAS is 2
 10 = 1024, which means this EAS has 1/1024 anonymity.

+Privacy Level : real gurantee.

 if user don't give gurantee, infinite

+dynamic growth

 underline
 * increamental MT